BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: The Gibbs sampler

+where $\sigma_{\nu}(p)$ is the standard deviation map of channel $\nu$.
 When estimating the spectral index of synchrotron emission, we partition the sky into four large disjoint regions, and sample one constant value of $\beta_{\mathrm{s}}$ per region, while still allowing for smooth transitioning between regions.
 Sky partitioning allows us both to tune the signal-to-noise ratio per fitted parameter, and also to reduce the overall computational cost.
 All other free spectral parameters are fitted using a single constant value across the full sky.
-For both temperature and polarization, we employ tuned Metropolis samplers to explore the posterior distribution \citep{bp18,bp19}.
+For both temperature and polarization, we employ tuned Metropolis samplers to explore the posterior distribution \citep{bp13,bp14}.

 Finally, we note that even with low-dimensional spectral parameter models, it is useful to impose additional priors on $\beta$ to stabilize the fits.
 Specifically, we consider two types of priors in the following.
 First, in order to be able to pre-compute efficient mixing matrix lookup tables for each parameter, we impose a hard uniform prior on each parameter as discussed in Sect.~\ref{sec:powspec}.
-Second, we impose informative Gaussian priors on $\beta$, with parameters informed from the literature; see \citet{bp18} and \citet{bp19} for further details.
+Second, we impose informative Gaussian priors on $\beta$, with parameters informed from the literature; see \citet{bp13} and \citet{bp14} for further details.